-6.3 NACO Acquisition templates
+7.3 NACO Acquisition templates

 Telescope presets can only be done via acquisition templates and all observing blocks must start with one.
-There are seven acquisition templates: one for imaging, and one each for SDI+ imaging, spectroscopy, coronagraphy, SDI+4, polarimetry and SAM.
-They are listed in Table 6-1.
+There are eight acquisition templates: one for imaging, one for imaging without AO, and one each for SDI+ imaging, spectroscopy, coronagraphy, SDI+4, polarimetry and SAM.
+They are listed in Table 7-1.

-All acquisition templates preset the telescope to the AO reference star, set up NAOS and CONICA, close the loop and acquire the science target.
+Apart from the acquisition template for no AO observations, all acquisition templates preset the telescope to the AO reference star, set up NAOS and CONICA, close the loop and acquire the science target.
+NACO_img_acq_MoveToPixelNoAO presets to the science target.

-All acquisition templates require a NAOS parameter file, (a.k.a. aocfg file), which contains information about the target, the reference source, the NAOS setup and other ancillary data.
+With the same exception of the acquisition template for no AO observations, all acquisition templates require a NAOS parameter file (an "aocfg" file) which contains information about the target, the reference source, the NAOS setup and other ancillary data.
 Once this file is loaded, the target fields in P2PP will contain the target coordinates.